 The Tennessee Tornado was running just as well as I'd remembered.
 However, the same could not be said of Mystery Mine; this ride has degenerated significantly over the last four years, and now has a distinctive rattle throughout and some very nasty headbanging that eliminate any possibility of repeat riding.
 The only thing that I'd say for it now is that it takes people out of the queues for Thunderhead and Wild Eagle, and for that at least I am grateful.

-The latest addition to the tourist attractions of Pigeon Forge is Fun Stop, a small amusement park geared at children that rebranded itself from Smoky Mountain Speedpark this year.
-The Dragon Wagon (#1792) originally operated at Kidstar Park in Florida, which was closed when I drove past it two years ago.
+One of the latest additions to the tourist attractions of Pigeon Forge is Fun Stop, a small amusement park geared at children that rebranded itself from Smoky Mountain Speedpark this year.
+The Dragon Wagon (#1796) originally operated at Kidstar Park in Florida, which was closed when I drove past it two years ago.
 This model had a slightly unusual design, in that the entire course consisted of left banked track rather than flattening out on the straights.
 Once would have been enough, but the operator insisted on sending the train round ten times!

 We had quite a bit of extra time in today's routing, and for this reason we decided to call into Ober Gatlinburg, a small amusement park located on the side of a mountain a few miles away from Dollywood.
 Satnav brought us to a car park in the town of Gatlinburg, right next to a cable car to the mountain top.
 This was certainly scenic, but it required a lot of time, as the cars only ran every twenty minutes, and we had to wait for the third one after our arrival before we got a space.
 With the benefit of hindsight, it would have been much more time efficient (not to mention cheaper) to drive to the top of the mountain; there's a sign-posted turn for this on the main road through Gatlinburg about three hundred metres after the cable car station.